 Heart disease risk.
 Your body needs healthy fats for energy and other functions.
 But too much saturated fat can cause cholesterol to build up in your arteries (blood vessels).
-Saturated fats raise your LDL, or bad, cholesterol.
+Saturated fats raise your LDL (bad) cholesterol.
 High LDL cholesterol increases your risk for heart disease and stroke.

 Weight gain.
 Many high-fat foods such as pizza, baked goods, and fried foods have a lot of saturated fat.
-Eating too much fat can cause you to gain weight.
+Eating too much fat can add extra calories to your diet and cause you to gain weight.
 All fats contain 9 calories per gram of fat.
 This is more than twice the amount found in carbohydrates and protein.

-Cutting out high-fat foods can help keep your weight in check and keep your heart healthy.
-Staying at a healthy weight can reduce your risk of diabetes, heart disease, and other health problems.
+Cutting out high-fat foods can help keep your weight in check and your heart healthy.
+Staying at a healthy weight can reduce your risk of developing diabetes, heart disease, and other health problems.

 How Much you can Eat

 Most foods have a combination of different fats.
 You are better off choosing foods higher in healthier fats, such as monounsaturated and polyunsaturated fats.
 These fats tend to be liquid at room temperature.

 How much should you get every day?
 Here are recommendations from the 2020-2025 Dietary Guidelines for Americans:

 - You should get no more than 25% to 30% of your daily calories from fats.

 - You should limit saturated fat to less than 10% of your daily calories.